top of page

 Conductor, String Orchestra

 Ms. Sarah Geiger's musical journey began at the age of 3 when she started violin with the Buffalo Suzuki Strings.
 Through the years she pursued a variety of musical opportunities at the local, regional, and state levels, and upon graduating high school attended Ithaca College for Music Education, graduating in 2005.
-Ms. Geiger returned to Ithaca College in the summers from 2018-2020 and earned a Master's in Music Education as well.
+Ms. Geiger returned to Ithaca College in the summers from 2018-2020 and earned a Master's Degree in Music Education as well.

 Currently, Ms. Geiger teaches for Loudoun County at Farmwell Station Middle School in Ashburn, VA working with 6th, 7th, and 8th grade orchestras.
 Additionally, she coaches Chamber Orchestra – an after school club for students that desire extra performance opportunities.
 She enjoys bringing students into the community for real-world music experiences, and collaborating with other schools.
-Ms. Geiger is currently on the board of directors as secretary for The Capitol Symphonic Youth Orchestra (TCSYO).
-Ms. Geiger is a violinist with the Maestra Ensemble and also teaches private lessons at The Music Loft.

 Sarah Geiger